bauhouse/members/README.markdown

 * [Members Extension](http://github.com/bauhouse/members/tree)

 > While not officially released by the developers, I asked for the Members extension and Alistair was kind enough to supply it.
 At the time, there were some patches needing to be pushed to the integration branch that prevented the release of the extension.
-With the release of 2.0.3 (and recently 2.0.4), the extension seems to be in working order, but I haven’t fully tested it.
+With the release of 2.0.3 (and recently 2.0.4), the extension seems to be in working order, but I haven't fully tested it.

 I say "unofficially" not only because I didn't develop it, but also because I haven't fully tested the extension and it lacks documentation.
 I'll pull together what I know here: